 Will the bridge include a bike-pedestrian lane?

-A shared used bicycle/pedestrian trail will be built on the upstream side of the new bridge.
-It will include connections off the bridge to the Monarch Levee Trail on the St. Louis County side and to the KATY Trail on the St. Charles County side.
-The new pedestrian path will open in early 2016.
+Yes.
+A shared used bicycle/pedestrian trail on the upstream side of the new bridge opened in June.
+It includes connections off the bridge to the Monarch Levee Trail on the St. Louis County side and to the KATY Trail on the St. Charles County side.

 The Walsh-Alberici joint venture team, with designer Burns & McDonnell, was selected by the Missouri Highways and Transportation Commission as the design-build contractor for the new I-64 Daniel Boone Bridge on July 10, 2012.